-Additional employees will be hired for the succeeding year but the same will be closely aligned with ALCO's actual and programmed growth.
+Additional employees will be hired in 2025 but the same will be closely aligned with ALCO's actual and programmed growth.

-I. Working Capital
+l.
+Working Capital

 ALCO finances its projects through internally generated funds, loans from banks, funds from joint venture partners, and funds raised from its public offering of preferred shares and bonds.
-ALCO may also obtain support from its major shareholders, such as the non-interest-bearing loans obtained from Centrobless Corporation20, a majority owned subsidiary of Century Pacific Group, Inc., which is the same majority shareholder of CPG, ALCO's largest stockholder at present, and from Signature Office Property, Inc.21, which is majority-owned and chaired by ALCO Director Jaime Enrique Y. González.
+ALCO may also obtain support from its major shareholders, such as the non-interest-bearing loans obtained from Centrobless Corporation25, a majority owned subsidiary of Century Pacific Group, Inc., which is the same majority shareholder of CPG, ALCO's largest stockholder at present, and from Signature Office Property, Inc.26, which is majority-owned and chaired by ALCO Director Jaime Enrique Y. González.